maheshh22/Waste_Segregation/README.md

 # Waste Segregation

-# Project to classify images based on CNN model
+Project aims to to classify images based on CNN model</br>
-# Project has multiple classes - Food waste, Paper, Metal, Plastic , Card board, Glass and Other.
+Project has multiple classes - Food waste, Paper, Metal, Plastic , Card board, Glass and Other.</br>